kdheepak/blog/content/33-drawing-ascii-circuit-diagrams.md

 ```
 ````

-This is what it would look like:
+This is what it would look like when rendered on this blog:

 ```render_svgbob
            |           +-----------+           |